 They also keep track of minute details like availability of water, electricity and parking areas in a project, construction quality, surrounding regions, past experiences of customers, etc. The channel partners have thus built a reputation of being the most transparent and knowledge equipped with updates on every minor development in a particular project in an area.
 They provide value to the system through their expertise in sales and the relationships they build with the customers / developers.
 Channel partners ensure that a developer’s reach and exposure to home buyers is expanded immensely.

-During the COVID what were the challenges faced by the developers and home buyers?
-What was your approach and how did you help them to overcome?
+During the COVID, what were the challenges faced by developers and home buyers?
+What was your approach and how did you help them overcome?

-The pandemic brought with it a sense of unpredictability and uncertainty as none of the businesses were prepared for such a situation.
-It seemed gloomy during the initial phase of the pandemic with dipped sentiments across brokers, developers and home buyers alike as constructions halted, migrant labourers were unavailable and personal interactions stopped.
-Gradually, people realized the power of technology to connect, network, set meetings and site visits and successfully lead a sales transaction.
+The pandemic brought with it a sense of unpredictability and uncertainty.
+None of the businesses were prepared for such a situation.
+It seemed gloomy during the initial phase of the pandemic with dipped sentiments across brokers, developers and home buyers alike.
+As constructions halted, migrant labourers were unavailable and personal interactions stopped.
+Gradually, people realized the power of technology to connect, network, set meetings, site visits and successfully lead a sales transaction.

 Thereby developers and channel partners prioritized technology investment to ensure no barriers in sales.
-Moreover, the demand for homes was unexpectedly shooting up owing to the requirement of larger spaces, government initiatives like low interest rates and stamp duty cuts that increased the purchasing power.
+Moreover, the demand for homes was unexpectedly shooting up owing to the requirement of larger spaces.
+Also due to government initiatives like low interest rates and stamp duty cuts that increased the purchasing power.
 The festive season also helped keep the momentum high.
 Hence despite the pandemic, the real estate sector has stood by strong and been the most resilient.

-What is an expectation from the 2nd half of the year as that is considered to be a lucrative time keeping in mind festive sessions Etc.
+What are expectations from the 2nd half of the year?
+This period is considered to be lucrative, due to festive sessions Etc.

 Festive season has always been the harbinger of increased sales and positive sentiments in the Indian real estate.
-The year 2022 started on a very good note for the sector, however the price rise in raw materials and commodities brought forth mixed reactions.
-While there has been a spike in the property rates, the sector heaved a sigh of relief as the finance ministry announced the duty cuts on steel and iron imports.
+The year 2022 started on a very good note for the sector.
+However the price rise in raw materials and commodities brought forth mixed reactions.
+Sector experienced a spike in the property rates.
+Everyone heaved a sigh of relief with the finance ministry’s announcement on duty cuts on steel and iron imports.

 Moreover, the sale of properties in top regions of the country in the first quarter of 2022 was growing like never before, as highlighted by a research report.
-The post pandemic recovery has pivoted the demand for owned spaces and improved standard of living has pushed this demand further.
+The post pandemic recovery has pivoted the demand for owned spaces.
+And, improved standard of living has pushed this demand further.
 If the momentum continues, then we can very well expect the second half of 2022 to be as fascinating as the first.
-Considering the festive season has always spiked the sales tangent across major regions in the country every year, we hope the sector will face a similar situation this year too.
+Considering the festive season, there’s a spike in the sales tangent across major regions in the country every year.
+We hope the sector will face a similar situation this year too.